ropensci/gigs/paper/paper.md

 Nutrition targets.
-This need is the motivation for ``gigs`` - a package for researchers and policymakers that facilitates the appropriate use of growth standards for the determination and assessment of growth outcomes at the population level (e.g., stunting, wasting, underweight and trajectories over time) among vulnerable infants.
+This need is the motivation for ``gigs`` - a package for researchers and policymakers that facilitates the appropriate use of growth standards for the determination and assessment of growth outcomes at the population level (e.g. stunting, wasting, underweight and trajectories over time) among vulnerable infants.
 For clinicians, the ``gigs`` also provides support in choosing which standards to use when assessing growth of individual infants.